Steganography and Probabilistic Risk Analysis: A Game Theoretical Framework for Quantifying Adversary Advantage and Impact: Game Model Analysis

 \subsection{Pure Nash Equilibrium Analysis}

 All possible states are considered to solve the game $\mathcal G$ and find potential Pure Nash Equilibria.
-By examining deviation incentives, the game analysis in this subsection demonstrates that no combination of pure strategies exists for players $\mathcal{U}$ and $\mathcal{A}$ to satisfy a Nash equilibrium solution.
-The evaluation of deviation incentives involves assessing potential benefits or losses for a player, if they decide to deviate from their chosen strategy unilaterally while the other player remains stationary on their chosen strategy \cite{Tadelis2013, @osborne1994course}.
-The analysis for the non-existence of a pure Nash Equilibrium is further illustrated in Figure \ref{Game_analysis}.
+By examining deviation incentives, the analysis in this subsection demonstrates that no combination of pure strategies exists for players $\mathcal{U}$ and $\mathcal{A}$ to satisfy a Nash equilibrium solution.
+The evaluation of deviation incentives involves assessing potential gains or losses for a player if they deviate unilaterally while the other player holds fixed \cite{osborne2004introduction,Tadelis2013}.